google/bt-test-interfaces/doc/style-guide.md

 ### Use proto3 syntax

-The protobuf compiler supports proto2 and proto3 syntax.
-Proto3 is the latest version, we should use it.
+The protobuf compiler currently supports proto2 and proto3 syntax, but proto3 should be used, as it is the latest version.

 ### Use names from the Bluetooth specification nomenclature